giancarlobi/islandora_internet_archive_bookreader/README.md

 ## Introduction

-A Islandora wrapper for the Internet Archive BookReader.
+An Islandora wrapper for the Internet Archive BookReader.

 This module doesn't do much on its own, its assummed that it will be used in conjunction with a solution pack, where it will be provided as a viewer.